yilmarDev/yilmarDev/README.md

 </div>

 <p align="center">
-I'm a Frontend developer with 2 years of experience in React and 3 years in JavaScript.
+I'm a Frontend developer with 3 years of experience in JavaScript, 2 of them in React.
 I specialize in creating dynamic web applications using these technologies.
-Additionally, I have proficiency in HTML5, CSS3, Bootstrap, and Laravel versions 6 and 8.
+Additionally, I have proficiency in HTML5, CSS3, Bootstrap, and Laravel.
 </p>

 <p align="center">